 The city of Jinzhou lies 20 kilometres inland 430 kilometres north of Beijing in the province of Liaoning.
 The Jinzhou Longqiwan New Area is an urban development on the coast of the Bonzai Sea.
-Part of this development is a park, for which Bureau B+B is building a ‘fierljep’ polder and an information centre.
-This polder-garden will open during the Jinzhou World Landscape Art Exposition in 2013.
+Part of this development is a park, for which Bureau B+B built a ‘fierljep’ polder and an information centre.
+This polder-garden opened during the Jinzhou World Landscape Art Exposition in 2013.

 A meadow and system of ditches are protected by the a three-meter high dike surrounds the garden.
 The polder is vacant, devoid of views and stands in sharp contrast to the other gardens.
 But before you know it, the polder becomes a playground.